-A recent Employment Appeal Tribunal decision may have an impact on financial liabilities regarding Fitness to Practise Panel Members if they are considered to have worker rather than self-employed status.
+A recent Employment Appeal Tribunal decision may have an impact on financial liabilities regarding Fitness to Practise Panel Members if they are considered to have worker rather than self employed status.
 We are obtaining legal advice on the implications of this decision for Panel Members and any other individuals.

-17 Related party transactions
+16 Related party transactions

-The SSSC is a Non-Departmental Public Body (NDPB) sponsored by the Scottish Government Office of the Chief Social Work Adviser of the Children and Families Directorate.
-The SSSC has shared service arrangements with the Care Inspectorate in 2020/21 totalling £676k (2019/20 £900k).
+16a The SSSC is a Non-Departmental Public Body (NDPB) sponsored by the Office of the Chief Social Work Adviser of the Children and Families Directorate of the Scottish Government.
+The SSSC has shared service arrangements with the Care Inspectorate in 2020/2021 totalling £676k (2019/2020 £900k).
 Both Scottish Government and the Care Inspectorate are regarded as related parties with which the SSSC has had various material transactions during the year.